 If you employ more than five people, you are required by law in Tuscaloosa to provide workers’ compensation insurance.
 This applies to full-time and part-time employees.

-If you don’t provide workers' compensation insurance for your employees you may be ordered to close your business until you comply, fined $1,000 per employee for each day that you failed to provide the required business insurance, and could face jail time.
+If you don’t provide workers' compensation insurance for your employees you may be ordered to close your business until you comply, fined $1,000 per employee for each day that you failed to provide the required business insurance, and could face time in prison.
 If an employee is injured on the job and they aren't covered, they could file a lawsuit against you for their medical expenses.

 How Much Does Workers’ Compensation Insurance Cost in Tuscaloosa, AL?